SODAS-KU/w2widget/README.md

 ## Package content

-The package contains two modules:
+The `w2widget` package contains two modules:
 - `doc2vec.py`
 - `widget.py`

+## Examples

+In the `widget_example.ipynb` you can play with the widget from pretrained data from [Reuters](http://kdd.ics.uci.edu/databases/reuters21578/reuters21578.html) dataset.

+If you want to see an example of the data-workflow generating the necessary input, check out `workflow_example.ipynb`.

 ### Doc2Vec